 - Teeth cleaning: Having your teeth cleaned professionally ensures you feel and look your best.
-Lovett Dental provides twice-yearly teeth cleanings.
+Lovett Dental Piney Point Village provides twice-yearly teeth cleanings.

-- Fillings and sealants: Dental sealants come in the form of plastic resins that harden and bond in the deep parts of the surface of the tooth.
+- Fillings and sealants: Dental sealants come in the form of plastic resins that harden and bond in the deep parts of the tooth’s surface.
 Sealing your tooth ensures the grooves are smooth and less likely to attract plaque.

 - Dental crowns and bridges: These are essential in replacing or repairing your teeth.
 This works if you have broken, lost, or damaged teeth.